LinnarL/sentinel2-wetland-classification-timeseries/README.md

 - Supports parallel processing using Dask
 - Cloud-based processing available through Coiled
 - Configurable chunk sizes, make sure to change this if using longer time series, higher/lower spatial resolution.
 A good chunksize is likely around 100MB, see Dask documentation.

+### Future opportunities
+- Implement a regression model based on Dask and XGBoost instead of Scikit-Learn, to be able to train on substantially more data in a parallelized way.
+- Move from median of many images (compute inefficient) to instead use the first non-cloudy pixel among the stack of available pixels.

 ## Troubleshooting